 - Note: Mentees are responsible for setting up meetings with their mentor.
 You may meet more or less frequently based on your mentoring relationship!

 - Provide feedback to the planning team through a feedback session and/or online survey.

 How the program works

 - Mentor sign-up: U-M IT staff interested in becoming a mentor sign up online and provide their bio and “mentoring interests.”
-(The deadline for Mentors to sign up for the pilot program was February 17, 2017.)
+(Registration for mentors is currently closed.)

 - Match: The Mentor program team will match mentees with mentors based on their preferences and mentoring goals.
 (See Matching methodology.)

 - Meet: Once matched, mentees have the responsibility of reaching out to their mentor to set up roughly monthly mentoring meetings during the 4-month period.

 - Feedback: After the 4-month period ends, mentors and mentees will be invited to provide feedback about the program to the planning team.